Global Empowerment Mission sends over $425K in supplies to Kentucky tornado victims

-7News cameras on captured volunteers of the disaster relief nonprofit Global Empowerment Mission in Miami as they packed and sorted supplies that were shipped out Saturday afternoon.
+7News cameras on captured volunteers of the disaster relief nonprofit Global Empowerment Mission in Doral as they packed and sorted supplies that were shipped out Saturday afternoon.

+Michael Capponi, the organization’s founder, is already on the ground in Mayfield, Kentucky.
+Speaking with 7News on Sunday, he described the situation that residents are facing.

+“It looks like a bomb dropped on an entire city.
+It was just overwhelming,” he said.
+“I’ve never seen more concentrated destruction in probably all my humanitarian initiatives, ever.
+There’s just really nothing left there.”

 “Hang in there.
 There’s always hope, there’s always light at the end of the tunnel,” he said.
 “Sometimes things happen to us, and they become great lessons in life much later on.”